The CMA Board

 He has been fortunate to work on ecological research in Portugal, France and Lebanon as well as the UK.
 However his main interest is getting people from all backgrounds to actively improve their natural environment.”

-Day job: Country Park Manager, Devon County Council
+Day job: Country Parks Manager, Devon County Council

-Background: Having held a variety of countryside management roles in Oxfordshire, Derbyshire and abroad, Mark has been the manager of the Grand Western Canal Country Park & LNR in Devon since 2003.
+Background: Having held a variety of ranger and warden roles in Oxfordshire, Derbyshire and abroad, Mark has been the manager of the Grand Western Canal Country Park & LNR in Devon since 2003.
 He has been a CMA member since 2001 and a board member since 2014.

 The National Committee